department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 You can get this benefit if you meet the requirements listed below:
 -	You’re a Veteran or inactive-duty Reservist or National Guard member, **and**
--	You qualify for VA education assistance under the GI Bill or currently receive GI Bill benefits.
+-	You qualify for VA education assistance under the GI Bill or currently receive GI Bill benefits. <br>

 You aren’t eligible for the Vet Tec program while you’re on active duty.

 <br>